 Abstract submission for ICPF 2019 is now open!
-The deadline to submit abstracts is 2/28/2019.
+The deadline to submit abstracts has been extended to 3/30/2019.
 We invite you to submit your proposals in the following categories:

 - Regular talk (a 15-minute talk followed by 5 minutes of discussion)